-Each month information on turnover and stocks are collected from 1000 manufacturing enterprises in Denmark.
-The data is error checked and then grossed up to be able to calculate turnover and production figures covering the entire industry.
+Each month information on turnover and stocks is collected from 1000 manufacturing enterprises in Denmark.
+The data are subjected to error checks and then grossed up to be able to calculate turnover and production figures covering the entire industry.
 Seasonally adjusted as well as unadjusted data are published.